- Therapy dogs can give a calming presence to places where tension, stress, and anxiety is high, like schools, nursing homes, etc.

-This large dog has a tendency to overeat.
+This large dog tends to overeat.

 Athletic and cheerful, this is one dog that is ready for work as a therapy or service dog.

-While you often see these dogs in public areas, they can become aggressive and will need socialization training.
+While you often see these dogs in public areas, they can become aggressive and need socialization training.